 Gyroscopes often suffer from gyro-drift - an error caused by the accumulation of the unique bias present in each gyroscope.
+We can counteract these limitations by each gyroscope.
 We can counteract these limitations by attempting to calibrate the sensors, or using a combination of their output data to provide an improved result.